-Whilst it is always better to go fresh, in order to maximise the nutrition and taste you receive from the beetroot, there are an array of supplements available if you need a little help packing them into your diet.
+Whilst it is always better to go fresh, in order to maximise the nutrition and taste you receive from the beetroot, there are an array of vegan supplements available if you need a little help packing them into your diet.
 Below, I’ve listed the most common types, with a little information about them:

 Most common types